duckmanager/Bathymetric-map-Lake-Caputh/README.md

 For further details, see [docs](/docs/main_docu.md#waterlevel-corrections)

 #### Shore-points
-To not use depth measurments from the shore line but to create points of 0m depth instead, use:
+To not use depth measurements from the shore line but to create points of 0m depth instead, use:
 ```
 --edge_points_zero
 ```